Jethet/project-green-table-fe/README.md

 1. Homepage (splashpage)
 2. Page for sign-up
 3. Page for log-in
-4. Table page with form to create table, invite friends, communicate information regarding food and drinks, plus a button to delete own tables.
+4. Table page with form to create table, invite friends, and communicate information regarding food and drinks.
 5. Profile page with options to add avatar/picture, dropdown menu to edit username and city, change password or delete account, and button to log out.
+This page also shows the overview of the tables the host has organised plus a button to delete own tables.
+6. Invitation page where the user (either host or guest) can see the tables for which they have been invited.
+7. Details page where the user can see who has been invited for a table and what food people will bring to the table.
-6. Page with credits for pictures and font used for the app.
+8. Page with credits for pictures and font used for the app.

 <br>